Get started with Fortnox to HubSpot sync app

 costcenterscope – re-authenticate if you get errors.

-When a Fortnox order is created from a HubSpot Quote, the app maps Quote line items and related deal/company data to Fortnox (same line-row logic as Create an Invoice from a deal).
+When a Fortnox offer (offert) is created from a HubSpot Quote, the app maps Quote line items and related deal/company data to Fortnox (same line-row logic as Create an Invoice from a deal).

-Enable HubSpot quote to Fortnox order in App settings, and use the Quote properties Create order in Fortnox (create_order_in_fortnox) and Fortnox order document number (fortnox_order_document_number) after a successful create.
+Enable HubSpot quote to Fortnox offer in App settings, and use the Quote properties Create offer in Fortnox (create_offer_in_fortnox) and Fortnox offer document number (fortnox_offer_document_number) after a successful create.

 | Field HubSpot | Direction | Field Fortnox | Notes |